A nanny is a professional childcarer who works in your home, caring for your child or children.

 - your child is cared for in their own community and can easily take part in local clubs and activities

-- they can care for poorly children at home, and can offer extra support for disabled children with tailored care, specific to the child’s needs.
+- they can offer extra support for disabled children with tailored care, specific to the child’s needs.

-Unlike childminders, nannies do not need to be registered and inspected, although many choose to join the voluntary part of the Ofsted Childcare Register (in England) or the Childcare at Home Approval Scheme in Wales.
+Unlike childminders, nannies do not need to be registered and inspected.
+Many though choose to join the voluntary part of the Ofsted Childcare Register (in England) or CIW's Approval of Home Childcare Providers Scheme (in Wales).

 Payroll and employment